Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_git_and_github.md

 ## Table of Contents

 * Glossary
-* General Overview: How to Contribute Code
 * Setup Instructions: Install “Github for Desktop (PC or Mac)” or “Git”
 * Initializing a Repository in an Existing Directory
   * Getting a Git Repository
     * Initializing a Repository in an Existing Directory
   * Cloning an Existing Repository
 * How to Work with a Git Repository
   * Git repositories need a README.md and .gitignore file
   * How to Add files to version-control
   * How to Commit files to version-control
   * How to Pull files from the Cloud repository
   * How to Push files from local repository to the Cloud repository
   * How to Remove files from version-control
+* How to Clone a Repository
+* GitHub and Remote Repositories
+* GitHub Repository Management
   * How to Fork a Repository
-* How to Clone a Repository
   * How to Issue a Pull Request
+* Overview: How to Contribute Code
 * More Great Help Documentation